Margam Castle: Architecture

+The castle is of two-storeys, constructed in finely-cut ashlar from a quarry at nearby Pyle.
+Entry is through an elaborate porch, and the house is crowned by a prospect tower modelled on that at Melbury.
+The design is highly asymmetrical with irregular gables, turrets, parapets, bay, lancet and oriel windows, groups of chimney stacks and a great deal of heraldic decoration.

 Margam Castle is a Grade I listed building.
 Its service courtyard is listed Grade II*, as are the terrace walls and screen, while the steps in the terraced garden are listed Grade II.